ndynan-gp/GlobalPost-Studio/README.md

-gp-studio-dist
+GlobalPost Studio
 ==============
 This project is an Angular.js integration of One Page Scroll - https://github.com/peachananr/onepage-scroll.
 It also includes a gallery built with Sly.js avaliable on mobile sizes.
 It is built on the Yeoman Angular Generator.

 Install
 ==============